1 | Baja California coachwhip |

 Thanks to the heat of Baja California, this snake can be active all year in the south, skipping hibernation.
 In the north, close to the US border, they’re active from February to October.

-7 | West coast garter snake |
+7 | Cape garter snake |

 A garter snake found only in the south of Baja California.
-This species lives a stream life, similar to the aquatic garter snake of the US.
-The younglings stick to the shallow rocky edges, hunting for tadpoles, while they gain confidence to swim deeper.
-Adults can dwell in the faster flowing centres of streams, searching for amphibians and fish.
-West coast garter snakes know their way around their watery domains and when spooked, they instantly head for a large boulder to hide under.
-They can hold their breath for many minutes underwater, and have a mild venom which is harmless to humans.
+This species spends its life in streams, similarly to the aquatic garter snake of the US.
+Its younglings stick to the shallow rocky edges, hunting for tadpoles, while they gain the confidence to swim in deeper waters.
+Adults can dwell in the faster-flowing centres of streams, searching for amphibians and fish.

-8 | Cape threadsnake |
+8 | Cape thread snake |

 A harmless snake which is incapable of killing a human.
-There’s only one place on Earth to find this snake – the southern tip of Baja California.
+There’s only one place on Earth to find this tiny snake – the southern tip of Baja California.

-Cape thread snakes (Rena boettgeri) are a fossorial snake with mere black pen dots for eyes, adapted for their reduced light requirements.
-They only come out of their soil domains after heavy rains, and have an average length of 22.5cm.
-Their scales are extremely smooth, making them look like a worm, which is designed for gliding through soil smoothly.
-Their favourite habitat is dry coastal chaparral – in a rainforest, they wouldn’t know what to do.
+Their scales are extremely smooth, making them look like a worm, which is an adaption for gliding smoothly through soil.
+Their favoured habitat is dry coastal chaparral – in a rainforest, they wouldn’t know what to do.

 9 | San Lucan rattlesnake |